isc-projects/bind9/doc/dnssec-guide/troubleshooting.rst

    # ls
    example.com.db  example.com.db.jbk  example.com.db.signed

-If ``named`` really loaded the keys and signed the zone, you should see the following files:
+If :iscman:`named` really loaded the keys and signed the zone, you should see the following files:

 ::